imapsn/imapsn.github.com/_posts/2010-09-21-imapsn-client.markdown

 ## 6.5.1 Private Key Storage Format

+First a string is constructed with two parts "PKCS8.<data>" where
+<data> is the private key serialized in PKCS#8 encoding and base64url
+encoded.

-First the private key is serialized into PKCS#8 encoding and then base64url encoded.
-Next a key is derived from the private-key-password using PBKDF2WithHmacSHA1 and the private key string is encrypted using the derived key with the DES/CBC/PKCS5Padding encryption scheme.
+Next, the key is optionally encrypted.
+A key is derived from the "private-key-password" using PBKDF2WithHmacSHA1 and the private key string is encrypted using the derived key with the DES/CBC/PKCS5Padding encryption scheme.
 See
 <http://tools.ietf.org/html/rfc2898>.

-Finally the three results of encryption are base64url encoded and serialized to a string separated by a "."
-(0x2E) character: the cipher text, the salt, and the initialization vector.
+Finally the three results of encryption are base64url encoded and serialized to a string with four parts separated by a "."
+(0x2E)
+character:

+    "DSA".<cipher text>.<salt>.<initialization vector>

+The choice of whether to encrypt the key is left up to clients or users, and the choice may be made based on whether the IMAP server supports SSL or not.

-## 6.6 `IMAPSN/person-groups.json`
+## 6.6 `IMAPSN_config/person-groups.json`

 A message in the `IMAPSN` folder with the subject "person-groups.json".
-The `application/json` attachment of this message will contain a JSON object mapping each `group-name` property to an array of `id` strings that correspond to `person` objects found in `IMAPSN/contacts`.
+The `application/json` attachment of this message will contain a JSON object mapping each `group-name` property to an array of `id` strings that correspond to `person` objects found in `IMAPSN_contacts`.

-## 6.7 `IMAPSN/person-status-map.json`
+## 6.7 `IMAPSN_config/person-status-map.json`

-A message in the IMAPSN folder with the subject "person-status-map".
+A message in the IMAPSN folder with the subject "person-status-map.json".
 The `application/json` attachment of this message will contain a JSON object mapping each person `id` to a status object with the folowing
 properties: